Thursday, August 4, 2011

 Our Consolation

-The Jewish people is like the wife of Abe Geltman, the wealthy merchant.
+The Jewish people is like the wife of the wealthy merchant.
 Her concern was never about survival.
 She knew her husband could provide.
 What troubled her was the fear that perhaps he had left her for good.